bidzyyys/chasm/README.md

 #### Transaction's confirmation

 Transaction's confirmation is kind of information that both sides of a trade have sent money that they had agreed before.
 This is necessary for unlocking funds included in the exchange (each currency will have a mechanism that checks xpeer's blockchain for confirmations when the trade is done) and for getting back the deposit.
 Confirmations contain only inputs and outputs and hash of the offer, but requires the most calculations.
 They are automatically added when an exchange is finished, but not only depends it on our blockchain but also requires validation of other cryptocurrencies' transactions.
-To make an exchange valid, both parties must send their transactions within first timeout, the transfer must be of proper type, must point to the exchange hash (not to mention the receivers address and to value).
+To make an exchange valid, both parties must send their parts of the agreement within first timeout, the transfer must be of proper type, must point to the exchange hash (not to mention the receivers address and to value).
 If any of the requirements has not been met, the exchange cannot be confirmed as held.

 #### Unlocking deposit